Nicholas L. Syrett

 Syrett is currently an associate dean in the College of Liberal Arts and Sciences and co-editor (with Ishita Pande, Queen's University) of the Journal of the History of Sexuality.

-From 2015 through 2017 he was a Co-Chair of the Committee on LGBT History, an AHA affiliate society, and in 2019 and 2022 he co-chaired QHC19 and QHC22, the CLGBTH's inaugural conferences.
-He is currently co-chairing QHC24, which will take place in June at Cal State-Fullerton.
+From 2015 through 2017 he was a Co-Chair of the Committee on LGBT History, an AHA affiliate society, and in 2019, 2022, and 2024 he co-chaired QHC19, QHC22, and QHC24, the CLGBTH's inaugural conferences.
 He was a book review editor for the Journal of the History of Childhood and Youth from 2015 to 2019 and currently serves on the editorial collective for Gender and History and the advisory board for the UNC Press book series Gender and American Culture.
 He has sat on committees for the Organization of American Historians, the Society for Historians of the Early American Republic, and the Society for the History of Children and Youth.
-He currently serves on the OAH's Nominating Committee and is President of the Society for the History of Children and Youth.
+He is currently President of the Society for the History of Children and Youth.

 Selected Publications